ejhusom/FYS-STK4155/project2/docs/02-theory.md

 will review the essential parts of how a neural network functions.

-### Information flow
+### Information flow and forward feeding

 The basic idea of this kind of network is that the input information (i. e. the features/predictors of our data set), are passed through all of the neurons in the hidden layers, until it ends up in the output layer.
 Figure @fig:nn shows an example with three inputs, two hidden layers with four neurons each, and one output.
+This process is called *forward feeding* of the network.
 Each input is multiplied by a weight $w_i$ when passed into a neuron, and the result is called $z_i$.
 The signal is then evaluated by an activation function $a(z_i) = a_i$, which then becomes the output from each neuron.
 Since we are dealing with several observations

 ![Schematic neural network.
 The circles represent neurons, and the colors indicate what layer they are a part of: Grey means input layer, white means hidden layer and black means output layer.
 The arrows show that all neurons of one layer is connected to each of the neurons in the next layer; i. e. we have only fully connected layers.](figs/neural-network.png){#fig:nn}

+Usually we add a bias to each of the neurons in a hidden layer, to prevent outputs of only zeros.

 ### Activation functions